 Trade Names

-Trade names for drugs should not be used in abstracts.
+Trade names for drugs should not be used in presentations.
 Refer to drugs and products by their nonproprietary names.

 Sex Stratification and Other Demographic Variables